verbb/formie/docs/developers/events.md

 # Events
-Formie provides a multitude of events for extending its functionality.
+Formie provides a collection of events for extending its functionality.
 Modules and plugins can register event listeners, typically in their `init()` methods, to modify Formie’s behavior.

 ## Form Events